zw231212/aw2sql/README.md

             $dbpass  = 'secret'
             $dbhost  = 'localhost'

-        also: you could config these param in file:conf/aw2sql.conf;
+        also: you should config these params in file:conf/aw2sql.conf;

     3rd: # chown root:root aw2sql.pl